 What can I use instead of beef stock?

 Beef stock is the best choice for this recipe.
-But if for some reason you don’t have any, you can use 1/4 cup of beer or water instead.
+But if for some reason you don’t have any, you can use homemade chicken stock or 1/4 cup of beer or water instead.

 Can I use frozen vegetables?